How To Spot Misleading Charts: Check the Chart Design

 Many people don't realize that charts are as flexible and malleable as the written word.
 In the same way that words can deceive, so can charts.
 In a world of increasing misinformation, it is vital everyone has the skills to spot the tricks used by some.
 It's also possible to accidentally create misleading charts if one has gaps in their data literacy: these pitfalls outline ways to ensure our own charts fit to high standards.

 To aid your thoughtful review of charts, we created a handy 4 part checklist with an easy to remember acronym, SCAM.
 SCAM stands for Source, Chart, Axes, and Message.
 Be aware of the SCAM!
+This blog will cover the second part of the checklist—check the chart design.
+Read on to learn how to spot misleading charts with confidence and continue your learning with the rest of the checklist:

 Learning chart design best practices can help you accurately interpret data.
 Read on to explore questions to ask and chart design best practices to consider while reviewing charts.

-Check the Design.
+Check the Chart Design.

 Learning chart design best practices can help you accurately interpret data.
 Read on to explore questions to ask and chart design best practices to consider while reviewing charts.